Supervision Interpolation via LossMix: Generalizing Mixup for Object Detection and Beyond: Introduction

 To address these problems, we introduce two novel ideas: Supervision Interpolation (SI) and LossMix.
 SI generalizes Mixup's input-target formulation by relaxing the requirement to explicitly interpolate the labels.
 Instead, we hypothesize that it is possible to interpolate other forms of target supervision besides explicitly augmenting the ground truth.
 Based on this, we then propose LossMix, a simple but effective and versatile regularization that enables data mixing augmentation to strengthen object detection models and more.
 Our key insight is that we can effectively interpolate the losses, instead of the ground truth labels, according to the input's interpolation.
 Intuitively, from a data mixing perspective, LossMix interpolates the gradient signals that guide the models' learning, instead of explicitly augmenting the supervision labels like prior approaches~\cite{mixup,cutmix}.
 From an object detection perspective, LossMix weights the penalty for each prediction based on their augmented visibility.
 For example, LossMix would scale down the penalty for a failure to detect the plane with $\lambda=0.1$ in \Fig{union_issue} (right) since it has low visibility, while Union would treat both the plane and the person ($\lambda=0.9$) equally.
 LossMix is flexible and can implicitly handle the mixing of sub-tasks (both classification and localization), while remaining true to the input-target dual interpolation principle that powered the success of the original Mixup~\cite{mixup}.
-In a nutshell, our contributions are as follows: \begin{itemize} [topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We introduce the concept of Supervision Interpolation (SI), a reinterpretation and generalization of Mixup~\cite{mixup}-like input-label interpolation formulation. \item Based on SI, we propose LossMix, a simple but effective and versatile regularization that enables direct data mixing augmentation for object detection. \item We demonstrate that LossMix consistently outperforms popular mixing strategies used by prior work on PASCAL VOC~\cite{pascal} and MS COCO~\cite{coco} datasets. \item We design a two-stage domain mixing approach utilizing LossMix to surpass the recent Adaptive Teacher~\cite{amt} (CVPR 2022) and achieve a new state of the art for unsupervised domain adaptation. \end{itemize}
+In short, our contributions are: \begin{itemize} \item We introduce Supervision Interpolation (SI), a conceptual reinterpretation and generalization of Mixup~\cite{mixup}-like input-label interpolation formulation. \item Based on SI, we propose LossMix, a simple but effective and versatile regularization that enables direct data mixing augmentation for object detection. \item We demonstrate that LossMix consistently outperforms state-of-the-art mixing methods for object detection on PASCAL VOC~\shortcite{pascal} and MS COCO~\shortcite{coco} datasets. \item We leverage LossMix to enhance the recent Adaptive Teacher~\cite{amt} framework and achieve a new state of the art for unsupervised domain adaptation. \end{itemize}